 Onsite retargeting is different because it is designed for remarketing to visitors before they leave your site; this gives you an opportunity to reconnect with your visitors before they are lost forever.

 The technology works by monitoring user behavior and when the algorithm detects one of your visitors is ready for an additional message, a popup is displayed.
-Because user behavior drives the popups, and you can control the timing and triggering, you can reconnect with your visitors without bothering them.
+Because user behavior drives the popups, and you can control the timing and trigger, you can reconnect with your visitors without bothering them.
+Because, after all, email marketing doesn’t work for everything.

 Let’s take a closer look at onsite retargeting in action with three useful popups for reconnecting with your visitors: